auca/com.410/Practice_Tasks/Practice_02.md

 ## GitHub Checkpoint #2

-For the second GitHub Checkpoint, you need to prepare, commit, and push Problems 7 through 9 and all the Homework problems for Lab 2 to your private course repository on GitHub.
-Submit the last commit URL without any extra characters on Canvas, pointing to the snapshot where all the problems were ready.
-You may make new commits and resubmit before the deadline multiple times.
+For the second GitHub checkpoint, you are required to prepare, commit, and push Problems 7 through 9, as well as all the Homework problems for Lab 2, to your private course repository on GitHub.
+If you do not already have a private course repository, you will need to obtain one from the instructor.
+Upon completion, submit the URL of the last commit—ensuring no extraneous characters are included—on Moodle.
+This URL should point to the snapshot where all the problems have been completed.
+You are allowed to make new commits and resubmit the URL multiple times before the deadline if necessary.

 Here is the directory structure with the names of the files that you must use.